beeshamblen/Cyber-Security---Automated-ELK-Stack-Deployment/README.md

 - [Azure Network Diagram](Diagrams/Azure_Network_Diagram.jpg)

 These files have been tested and used to generate a live ELK deployment on Azure.
-They can be used to either recreate the entire deployment pictured above.
+They can be used to recreate the entire deployment pictured above.
 Alternatively, select portions of the elk_playbook file may be used to install only certain pieces of it, such as Filebeat.

   - [ELK_Playbook](Ansible/ELK_Playbook.yml)